 The CEE Department is committed to expanding STEM education to all students regardless of background, and we are proud of the diverse community studying in our programs.

 CEE faculty are committed to educating the whole person and helping you maximize your opportunities while you earn your degrees.
-All CEE faculty are licensed Professional Engineers and teach both undergraduate and graduate courses - zero CEE classes are taught by TAs.
+Most CEE faculty are licensed Professional Engineers who bring their real-world experience into the classroom, and teach both undergraduate and graduate courses - zero CEE classes are taught by TAs.
 With an 11:1 student-faculty ratio, you will get to know your professors personally, and benefit from their connections and experience as you prepare for your career.

 “We value the well-rounded technical and communication skills exhibited in recent Seattle U graduate hires, along with the program’s focus on real-world professional experience.”